russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

 Once complete, you should have a Logic App with code imported and the User-Assigned Identity assigned to it.
-The logic app is also currently disabled as we haven't finished the configuration yet; there are more bits of information we need to update.
+The Azure Logic App is also currently disabled as we haven't finished the configuration yet; there are more bits of information we need to update.

 The Logic App JSON contains four Parameters these are;